raabowler/hzalmacat/README.rst

 Overview
 -----------
 The catalogue compiled and presented here contains the published ALMA and NOEMA observations of galaxies at z > 6.5 as presented in the review article entitled "An ALMA view of high-redshift galaxy formation" by Renske Smit and Rebecca Bowler published in the Annual Review of Astronomy and Astrophysics in 2026.
-We enteavor to keep this catalogue up to date in future.
+We endeavour to keep this catalogue up to date in future.

 Here we include